Cleveland-Cliffs Inc. [CLF] Price Aside, CLF Fundamentals Booming Beyond Compare

 Similarly, this company’s Total Asset Turnover is 0.52.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.42 and its Current Ratio is 2.19.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 2.07, which indicates that it is 4.28% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 38.81.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 2.03, which indicates that it is 5.26% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 23.67.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Cleveland-Cliffs Inc. [CLF] a Reliable Buy?